Hamstav/LightFlower/index.md

 For vases, I used many type of PLA.
 I printed some in vase mode in CURA and it works well.
 The vases are solid enough for most decorative uses.
 Everything worked well.

 For lanterns, transparent PLA worked well.
 I printed them solid.
 I tried Orange, Red and Green filament.
 The orange is perfect.
 The red is a little bit too dark and the green one is too light.
 Overall they work well together.

+# What parameter will I be able to change?
+Main parameters are
+- *LFBaseRadius* : The radius at the base of the vase.
+The base will be filled.
+If you are designing a lantern, this will be on the side you will put a hole to fit the base in the bulb socket.
+The radius of the hole is another parameter
+- *LFTopRadius* : The radius at the top of the vase.
+If you are designing a lantern, this will be the site you will need to fit your bulb in.
+- *LFHoleRadius* : The radius of the hole of your lantern.
+This will be on the side you will put a hole to fit the base in the bulb socket.